Understanding The Importer of Record (IOR)

 Can a Customs Broker Be The Importer Of Record?

-However, customs brokers can be an integral part of the process by acting as intermediaries between the IOR and customs authorities, ensuring that the goods clear customs smoothly and comply with all regulations.
-Learn more about the differences between IOR and Customs Broker
+Customs brokers play an important role in the process.
+They act as middlemen between the Importer of Record (IOR) and customs authorities.
+This helps ensure that goods clear customs easily and follow all rules.
+Learn more about the differences between IOR and Customs Broker.

 Can a Freight Forwarder Be The Importer Of Record?